bob-cd/bob/README.md

 ## Join the conversation

+Please start a [discussion](https://github.com/bob-cd/bob/discussions) on literally any topic and we are happy to help and learn from each other!

 For a more Clojure specific discussion we also have a Clojurians Slack [channel](https://clojurians.slack.com/messages/CPBAYJJF6).

-You can come with us with any questions that seem too lengthy for github issues.

 Happy Building!